webpack/webpack.js.org/content/guides/typescript.md

 See the [devtool documentation](/configuration/devtool/) for more information.

-## Using 3rd Party Libraries
+## Using Third Party Libraries

-When installing 3rd party libraries from npm, it is important to remember to install the typing definition for that library.
-These definitions can be found in the [@types package](https://github.com/DefinitelyTyped/DefinitelyTyped).
+When installing third party libraries from npm, it is important to remember to install the typing definition for that library.
+These definitions can be found at [TypeSearch](http://microsoft.github.io/TypeSearch/).

 For example if we want to install lodash we can run the following command to get the typings for it: